-Dr. Margaret Ann Kennedy is Chief Nursing Informatics Officer and Managing Partner leading Gevity’s Clinical Informatics Practice.
+Dr. Margaret Ann Kennedy is Chief Nursing Informatics Officer.
 Leveraging 30 years experience in leadership roles across the healthcare continuum, Margie enables systems transformation to support optimal health outcomes and quality clinical practice.

 Margie’s deep understanding of interprofessional clinical practice informs her strategic advisory services, assisting clients to achieve organizational transformation, health outcome and adoption targets, and system efficiencies.
 She is equally comfortable engaging at a tactical project level; with diverse stakeholders; managing change programs; and training users.
 Margie is recognized for her ability to quickly connect with clients, bringing her expert clinical lens to ensure that implementations align with clinical priorities and administrative needs.

 Margie is adept in cultivating consensus among interprofessional stakeholders, and local, regional, or complex multi-jurisdictional teams.
 She understands the importance of fostering strategic alliances to achieve long term success.
 Margie approaches her group work with humor, an unwavering commitment to excellence, and a humanistic approach that aims to empower.

 An industry leader, Margie contributes to peer reviewed journals, is co-editor of Introduction to Nursing Informatics (4th ed), serves on multiple Canadian and international informatics committees, as well as various editorial boards.
 She continues to teach at the post graduate level and in a variety of industry certification programs.

 A true East Coaster, Margie is always at home by the sea, and can frequently be found exploring oceanside vistas or seeking local whale watching and boating adventures.
 Margie is a ballet and musical theatre fan as well as an avid hockey fan.